 Any plan must take account of your circumstances and aspirations.
 The need to ensure your financial security (and your family's) cannot be ignored.
 If you propose to make gifts the interaction of IHT with other taxes needs to be considered carefully.

 However there can be scope for substantial savings which may be missed unless professional advice is sought as to the appropriate course of action.
-If you live in the London area we, at Tish Press & Company, would welcome the opportunity to assist you in formulating a strategy for inheritance tax suitable for your own requirements.
+If you live in the Shenfield area we, at Tish Press & Company, would welcome the opportunity to assist you in formulating a strategy for inheritance tax suitable for your own requirements.
 Please do not hesitate to contact us.